schmich/instascan/README.md

 - Camera name, including manufacturer and model, e.g. "Microsoft Lifecam HD-3000".
 - Can be `null` if the user has not yet allowed camera access, e.g. on first launch of the app.

+## Compatibility

+Instascan works with [any browser that supports the getUserMedia API](http://caniuse.com/#feat=stream), which currently includes Chome, Firefox, Opera, and Edge.
+IE and Safari are not supported.

 ## Performance

 Many factors affect how quickly and reliably Instascan can detect QR codes.